 Or, if you've got enough to do, search templates (top left hand corner of the workspace) for other ready-made designs that will work with what you have.
 There's a limit, after all.

 As far as where to print your invitations?
 Unless you have an insanely upscale printer, printing your own wedding invitations and rsvp card probably won't look great.
 Most of the Offbeat Brides we talked to about using Canva, did their printing with Vistaprint, and we know why… THEY'RE SUPER AFFORDABLE!
-Offbeat Bride readers have been digging on Vistaprint for a decade!
+Offbeat Wed readers have been digging on Vistaprint for over a decade!
 Their inks look pretty premium, making them a great value.

 Check out Canva for yourself.
 Then come back and show us how your DIY wedding invitations turned out!